-Since he was first elected to the Santa Ana City Council in 1986, Mayor Miguel Pulido has been a major force in the renaissance and economic revitalization of the City.
-He is currently serving his sixth term as Mayor and has proven to be a leader, not only within the community, but regionally and nationally.
-Mayor Pulido has focused his efforts on improving the quality of life for all Santa Ana residents.
-During his tenure the City has experienced a 58 percent reduction in crime, an increase in home values, a rise in the number of business licenses, an enhancement of the economic opportunities for the private sector, an overall revitalization of the City’s infrastructure and an expansion in social and culture venues.
+First elected to the Santa Ana City Council in 1986, Mayor Miguel Pulido served until December 2020.
+During his time in public service he was a major force in the renaissance and economic revitalization of the City.
+Mayor Pulido focused his efforts on improving the quality of life for all Santa Ana residents.
+During his tenure the City experienced a 58 percent reduction in crime, an increase in home values, a rise in the number of business licenses, an enhancement of the economic opportunities for the private sector, an overall revitalization of the City’s infrastructure and an expansion in social and culture venues.

 Mayor Pulido has been a major champion of the arts and culture movement.
 He formed the Mayor’s Task Force on Arts and Culture which has been instrumental in the development of the Artists Village in downtown Santa Ana, which includes theatres, galleries, and performance venues.
 Placing an emphasis on education, Mayor Pulido brought in California State University Fullerton’s graduate arts program and facilitated the relocation of the Orange County High School of the Arts into Santa Ana.
 Furthermore, Mayor Pulido led the City’s effort to locate the Discovery Science Center in the city’s Museum District and he has worked aggressively on the $10 million expansion of Bowers Museum.
 The Mayor serves on the Bowers Museum President’s Advisory Council, and was part of the negotiating team on the agreement with the British Museum to establish the first ever permanent exhibit of the British Museum outside of London.